alexmarcel/alexmarcel/README.md

 ## 👨‍💻 About

-- 💻 I'm a full-stack dev.
+- 💻 Full-stack dev.
-- 🌐 I specialize in programming, vfx and system administration.
+- 🌐 Specializes in programming, vfx and system administration.
 - 🏠 Based in Kota Kinabalu - Tawau, Malaysia.

 ## 🤷‍♂️ Skills